badd-labs/badd-labs/lab1/README.md

 **Task 1:** After you started mining, show the coins that you have mined.
 Then wait 1 minute, check the balance again.

 **Task 2:** Show the latest five blocks and the latest two transaction confirmed in the blockchain.
 Then wait 1 minute, show the blockchain again and see how if it is extended by new blocks over time.
 (Hint: To find the latest transaction on the blockchain, you can iterate through the blocks and check the transaction(s) in them.
-To iterate through the blocks, you can use JavaScript.)
+To iterate through the blocks, you can use JavaScript or Python.)

 **Task 3:**